Profile Definitions and Methodology

 A hospital's county, Core Based Statistical Area (CBSA), and geographic coordinates (i.e. longitude and latitude) are determined through commercial geocoding based on the hospital's address.
 Please note that CBSAs replaced Metropolitan Statistical Areas (MSAs) upon implementation of new standards in 2000.

 Medicare Administrative Contractors (MACs) are private insurance companies that serve as the federal government's agents in the administration of the Medicare program, including the payment of claims.
 The name of the MAC is obtained from a hospital's most recent Medicare cost report.

 - Urban / Rural Designation

 Medicare classifies a hospital as either "Urban" or "Rural" based on their Metropolitan Statistical Area.
 Hospital's can, however, be reclassified from rural to urban if they meet certain criteria.
-A hospital's designation is taken from its most recent Medicare Cost Report (W/S S-2, part I, line 26, column 1 OR W/S S-2, part I, column 27, line 1).
+A hospital's designation (and reclassification date, if applicable) are taken from their most recent Medicare Cost Report.

 - Medicare Certified Beds